423A Burrill Hall

 407 South Goodwin Avenue,

 Development, Neurobiology, Signal Transduction, Synaptic Transmission

 Postdoc 2010-2014 University of Texas Southwestern Medical Center, Dallas, TX

-2) Translational control in homeostatic neural plasticity
+2) Translational control in neuronal and synaptic plasticity

 2015 NARSAD Young Investigator Award

 2011 National Research Service Award (NRSA) from NICHD/NIH